Penzance Cornwall Hotel – Commercial Solar Water HeatingHarry

-Celtic Renewable Energy, Launceston, Cornwall designed and installed a solar water heating system for The Queens Hotel, Penzzance.
+Celtic Renewable Energy, Launceston, Cornwall designed and installed a Thermosolar Solar Water Heating system for The Queens Hotel, Penzzance.
 This is a 70 bedroom hotel overlooking the Promenade in Penzance, Cornwall.
 Previously using two Hoval boilers to heat the water for bedrooms, kitchen and the laundry.
-System comprised of (x14) hot solar water TS300 solar collectors configured in two banks of seven on the fourth story roof of the hotel.
+System comprised of (x14) LSP20+ Premium Commercial solar collectors configured in two banks of seven on the fourth story roof of the hotel.

 These panels serve (x2) 500 L pre-heat cylinders, which in turn serve the Hoval boilers.
 Each cylinder is fitted with a stratification pump to run one hour in 24 for legionella protection.
 All the panels had to be craned to the top of the building and the hot water cylinders taken in through a specially “modified” window opening at the rear of the building

 The solar water heating system is fully automated with a sophisticated digital controller to ensure optimum operation at all times, even during low light levels there will be solar gain to reduce the hotel’s energy costs.

 The installation process took just four days to complete and interruption to hotel guests was able to be kept to an absolute minimum during this time.
 During the first year of operation the total energy collected was measured at over 18,000 kWh, making a valuable contribution to the hot water supply to the hotel.

 The decision to install a solar water heating system was in line with The Queens Hotel’s overall continuing commitment to environmental issues and energy conservation, for example, all of the light bulbs throughout the building had already been replaced with low energy bulbs.
 Many other measures are actively taken each day to improve the carbon footprint of the hotel.